 - Leave to marinate for an hour, if you can wait that long.
 Add a drizzle more olive oil if the bread looks dry.

-We eat this on its own for a fresh-tasting lunch, but it makes a great side-dish for fish too.
+We eat this on its own for a fresh-tasting lunch, but it makes a great side-dish too.